openbaton/docs/docs/vim-instance.md

 For each of those types there is a different implementation of the VIM API.
 The NFVO uses a plugin mechanism for interacting with VIMs.
 In the folders `plugins` under nfvo folder should be a jar file that implements the interface to the your VIM ( i.e. [Openstack][openstack-link] )
 (you can change the folder where OpenBaton searches for the plugins by changing the variable `plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton)
 This jar is the implementation of the interface that communicates with your VIM.

 **Note**: You can implement your own interface just follow the documentation [Vim plugin].

+## Where do I find the open source plugins?

+OpenBaton platform provides an openstack and a test plugin.
+They are automatically download by the bootstrap.
+Anyway you can find them [here](http://get.openbaton.org/plugins)

 [OpenBaton Dashboard]:nfvo-how-to-use-gui
 [Vim plugin]:vim-plugin.md